-Control-SAP (not included)
+Control-SAP included

 - The best possible control for use in this assay is a molecule that mimics the Targeting Agent candidate in every way but binding capability.
-A typical example would be an isotype control for an antibody candidate. - An alternative control would be a non-biotinylated version of the targeting agent. - Control conjugates should be used in the assay at the same concentration as the Targeting Agent candidate to demonstrate effects of a non-binding targeting agent at equivalent concentrations.
+A typical example would be an isotype control for an antibody candidate. - As a worthwhile alternative when those options are not available, the kit includes a species-specific non-binding control conjugate for use with the Whole, Fab, and FabFc-ZAP products.
+The antibodies used in these products come from normal serum of the species specified.

+• Control conjugates should be used in the assay at the same concentration as the Targeting Agent candidate to demonstrate effects of a non-binding targeting agent at equivalent concentrations.